 Expansive Soils.
 Soils generated from excavations of the native soil, slopewash, and landslide debris will likely be expansive.
 Some of the finer-grained units within the Williams and Ladd Formations may be expansive.
 Mitigation measures to reduce the potential for expansive soils within the proposed development can be implemented during grading and design and construction of the foundation systems.

 Specific measures to mitigate expansive soils should be determined during the grading plan review period.

 Compactibility of Materials.
-All on-site native soil, alluvium, slopewash, landslide debris, Williams, Ladd, and Trabuco Formation bedrock are suitable for use as compacted fill.
+All on-site native soil, alluvium, slopewash, landslide debris, formations within Planning Area 9.

-Corrosivity.
-No information is currently available to evaluate the corrosivity of the bedrock formations within Planning Area 9.
 No information (e.g., ammonia test results) is available to evaluate corrosivity to copper pipe.
 Testing for corrosivity to copper pipe should be evaluated in the future.
-Specific measures to mitigate corrosive soils should be determined during the grading plan review period.